Generic Name: tamoxifen (ta-MOX-i-fen)

 - PREGNANCY and BREAST-FEEDING: Tamoxifen solution may cause harm to the fetus.
 Do not become pregnant while you are using it and for 2 months after you stop using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using tamoxifen solution while you are pregnant.
-It is not known if tamoxifen solution is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking tamoxifen solution.

 Possible side effects of tamoxifen solution:

 All medicines may cause side effects, but many people have no, or minor side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: